Zhang-Zhaolong/Job2Resume/README.md

 sentence-transformers        2.2.0
 ```
 ### Usage
 The origine dataset is job-resume text pairs, including job description and resume sentences.
-Since all the text is written by Chinese, so I use [bert-chinese](https://huggingface.co/google-bert/bert-base-chinese) as my pre-trained model.
-After the natrual language text are processed into embedding vectors, they will be put into a RGCN model to make predictions of whether a job and a resume can be matched.
+Since all the text is written by Chinese, I use [bert-chinese](https://huggingface.co/google-bert/bert-base-chinese) as my pre-trained model.
+After the natrual language text are processed into embedding vectors by sentence-BERT, they will be put into a RGCN model to make predictions of whether a job and a resume can be matched.